Header logo

 Share

-You can claim a tax deduction for any business usage of your car.
-It comes back to HMRC’s favourite principle – that the expense must be “wholly and exclusively” incurred for business purposes.
+If you use a car for work, you can claim a tax deduction for any business usage.
+It comes back to HMRC's core principle: the expense must be "wholly and exclusively" incurred for business purposes.
+As a sole trader, there are two ways to calculate your allowable motor expenses, and from April 2026 the rules got more generous.

 Method one: Mileage claims